ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 # WHAT IS THIS PROJECT

-In the height of COVID my wife and i wanted to grow our own food indoors.
+In the height of COVID I wanted to grow my own food indoors.
 This open source project is a culmination of my own work and many inspirations from the internet to develop an easy, approachable and beginner friendly project for hobbyists.

 This project is designed to be modular and affordable.
 Featuring a vertical tower system with interlocking parts and an adapter to a common `20L/5gallon` bucket.

 The design also features an optional 3D printable Aeroponics Nozzle for converting the system from hydroponic to aeroponics.

-> I decided to go with an ESP32 using Micropython firmware.
+> I originally decided to go with an ESP32 using Micropython firmware.
 While Arduino is perfectly fine, i wanted this project to be approachable to all skill levels, python seemed like the most common first "language".
+However, I since realized that most people who use this _won't_ be coding themselves and i prefer C++ more than python, so I switched the entire project over and am building a website to flash the boards.
+Users will not need to download any code themselves.
+Please stay tuned for the documentation website.
 >
 > **Note**: I have added Arduino Core support for the ESP32.
-This is a work in progress and will be the main code-base in the future going forward.It simply has more sensor support and a few more features, plus it runs faster and consumes less power.
+This is a work in progress and will is now the main code-base.
+It simply has more sensor support, a few more features, and it runs faster/consumes less power.

 ![tower garden](https://github.com/ZanzyTHEbar/ESP32GreenhouseTowerDIY/blob/main/3D%20Printing%20Files/Modular%20Hydroponic%20Tower%20Garden/images/IMG_20190523_094749.jpg)